-On April 21, 2017 and May 31, 2017, we issued convertible bonds with face value of US\$55.0 million and US\$15.0 million respectively to Haitong Momentum Investment Fund I S.P. and Haitong-Harvest Global Technology Fund S.P.
-The bonds were converted into our ordinary shares on August 28, 2018.
+On April 21, 2017, we issued convertible bonds with face value of US\$55.0 million to Haitong Momentum Investment Fund I S.P.
+On May 31, 2017, we issued convertible bonds with face value of US\$15.0 million to Haitong-Harvest Global Technology Fund S.P.
+All these convertible bonds were converted into our ordinary shares on August 28, 2018.